getyourguide/se-tech-challenge/README.md

 We would like you to build a web application that allows users to search for activities.
 The project is meant to be a simple application that you can build in a few hours.
-We are not looking for a production-ready application but we will assess your project both in terms of quality (use of best practices/robust architecture) and potential (scalability).
+We are not looking for a production-ready application but we will assess your project both in terms of quality (user experience/use of best practices/robust architecture) and potential (scalability).

 In this repository you will find a list of activities that you can use to build your application (please find the file `activities.json` in the `spring-boot-service/src/main/resources/static` folder).